moolah-ecommerce/joomla/README.md

 Moolah E-Commerce Store for Joomla
 =====================

-The Plugin loads a Moolah E-Commerce store into your Joomla website.
-These extensions has been build to work with Joomla 3.0 and Joomla 2.5.
+The Moolah E-Commerce for Joomla package loads a Moolah E-Commerce store into your Joomla 3.x website.

 Usage:
 You find specific information about using these Joomla extensions at http://moolah-ecommerce.com/learn/deploy/ .